Skilled Survival’s Comprehenvise IFAK Buyers Guide

 - It needs more compact gauze and a chest seal

-Here's another quality IFAK from Meditac.
+Here's another quality kit from Meditac.

 This kit is ready to meet all traumatic situations with a complete blood control kit.
 For example: